mlzarathustra/ondes/doc/Envelope.md

     - **note-off**
     - **sustain**

-  - **terminate-voice** - If set, when this envelope finishes its cycle, it calls
+  - **exit** - If set, when this envelope finishes its cycle, it calls

             synth.noteEnded(voice.midiChan, voice.midiNote)